ODSunday/HackBio-Internship-Stage-2/Stage 2_Project 1:Plant/README.md

 Notably, several genes exhibited more than 4-fold changes in expression, underscoring strong UV-induced responses.
 These genes likely participate in photoprotective and stress-response pathways, including DNA repair, oxidative stress mitigation, and secondary metabolism.
 The volcano plot thus provides a comprehensive overview of the extent and magnitude of transcriptional alterations driven by UV-C treatment, reinforcing the PCA and heatmap findings that demonstrated distinct expression patterns between the treated and control groups.

-Given the extensive transcriptional alterations observed in the UV-C treated vascular tissues, functional enrichment analysis and pathway mapping were subsequently performed to identify the major biological processes and molecular pathways affected by the treatment.
-The aim was to determine whether the significantly upregulated and downregulated genes are functionally associated with specific stress-response mechanisms to provide more insights into the molecular basis of UV-induced adaptations in _A. thaliana_ vascular tissues.

 <img width="655" height="768" alt="heatmap" src="https://github.com/user-attachments/assets/f9b0c32b-fadc-452e-b5d8-f610aa96730d" />

 ###### Figure 2: Heatmap of top 20 DEGS